NAThompson/DifferentiableRaytracing/README.md

 Helicoid rendered with Newton's method patched with backtracking.
 Initial guess for $$t$$ provided by bounding cylinder intersection, no bounced rays.

 Note: Non-existence + Newton's method = Performance bug!
+(See Toth for an interval arithmetic Newton's method that can help.)

 ^ Interval arithmetic can be used to determine existence and convergence of Newton's method.
 See Toth.
 ^ This is based on ideas from Krawczyk's operator, which bounds volumes of convergent Newton iterates.